ALGA MASLEY SCHLOSS, 91, AEROSPACE MANUFACTURER, PATRON OF THE ARTS

 Please consider the contributions suggested, but regardless, PLEASE DO NOT SEND ANY FLOWERS, WHATSOEVER!
 Thank you!

-To send flowers to Alga's family, please visit our floral section.
+To send flowers to Alga's family, please visit our floral store.